 Insert the Thonkiconn sockets and pots.
 It is best to do this row by row, so you have enough space around the components.
 RV1 to RV6 are green metal pots, all other pots are black plastic minipots.
 Hold the PCB on the edges or place it on supports, so you do not accidentally move the components before soldering.
-Also insert the two 5-pin headers (J5-J6).
+Also the capacitors (C71, C72) - mind their polarity!
 Then insert all the LEDs as described below.
 The long legs of the LEDs go on the side marked on the PCB with a "+".
 Double check the orientation!